Sealed And Protected – How to Prepare Your Home for the Rainy Season

 Check for holes or rusty spots

-Seal and Flex, a flexible and fiber reinforced waterproofing mortar can be used to seal roofing holes.
+Seal and Flex, a flexible and fiber-reinforced waterproofing mortar can be used to seal roofing holes.
 Cover the hole with fiber cloth and apply the mixture of Seal and Flex.
-Allow it to dry and make sure to apply topcoat that will blend to the color of your roof.
+Allow it to dry and make sure to apply a topcoat that will blend with the color of your roof.

 2. Inspect the gutters

-Gutters primary function is to move water away from your home’s foundation and base acting as the roof drainage.
-Ensure that the gutters are structurally sound as it can be clogged with leaves and other debris that may lead to pooling of water that weigh down on the roof.
+Gutters' primary function is to move water away from your home’s foundation and base acting as the roof drainage.
+Ensure that the gutters are structurally sound as they can be clogged with leaves and other debris that may lead to the pooling of water that weighs down on the roof.
 This might cause seepage into concrete walls if not fixed early.

 Inside the home, check your ceilings and walls for possible signs of leakages.
-Usually water rings, molds or wall or ceiling discoloration.
-As soon as you spot these signs, make necessary repairs to fix it to prevent further damages once the rainy season starts.
+Usually water rings, molds, or wall or ceiling discoloration.
+As soon as you spot these signs, make necessary repairs to fix them to prevent further damage once the rainy season starts.

 4. Tackle your doors and your windows

-Make sure that both close and seal properly, make any repairs or improvements as necessary.
+Make sure that both close and seal properly, and make any repairs or improvements as necessary.